 Although Davros became the main focus of the story as in Genesis, the Daleks themselves were not forgotten and the selected props received some refurbishment before going in front of the cameras.
 By the summer of 1983 the pool of Dalek parts was reducing due damage, but four props were able to be assembled as follows:

 Dalek One-7Meaning 1 had been most recently used in The Five Doctors and, although still shabby, it needed little work to get it ready.
 However, the large chip in the original dome (that had been clearly visible in the story) was repaired.
 The prop also retained its Goon neck cage.
-A rubber tube was laid between the neck and shoulders in some of the final scenes through which foam could be pumped to simulate the Movellan virus attacking the Dalek.
 The lower shoulder section still remained silver but this time its upper collar and mesh were also given silver finish.

 Also in good condition was Dalek Six-exMeaning 2 which had most recently been on display at Madame Tussauds and the Longleat convention several months earlier.
 Dalek Six-ex still retained its 'Shawcraft style' neck but the dome had changed so that it now carried the Shawcraft original with the 'U' shaped attachment inserted into the pivot hole to prevent the eye from dropping too far.
 Proper replacement hemispheres were now fitted also where previously only a temporary patch-up had been applied.